NesmaZaki/PIExtraction-/README.md

 		- Create your process model file as,for example, the one that created in the main and also, see "https://code.google.com/p/jbpt/source/browse/trunk/jbpt-test/src/test/java/org/jbpt/test/tree/BCTreeTest.java" as an example.
-		- Update the parameter of parseMXML function with your own log file name (.mxml) format but this file must be adapted with own lifecycle as seen in OrderFullfilment.mxml file.
+		- Update the parameter of parseMXML function with your own log file name (.mxml) format but this file must be adapted with the lifecycle mentioned in our paper as,for example in OrderFullfilment.mxml file.
-		- Update parameters of *measures functions in main with your required data.
+		- Update parameters of measure functions in main with required data.

 - As result of running main.java file is :
 	- raw_performance_measure table which store data about effective , service and waiting measures.